-During the WirVsVirus Hackathon, Germany has presented a first impressive example of how to involve the general population.
-A culture of cooperation such as the Data Collectives in Taiwan, for example, could also offer an alternative for the EU to current surveillance capitalism and our future handling of data.
+During the WirVsVirus Hackathon, Germany presented a first impressive example of how to involve the general population in finding solutions to societal challenges.
+Particularly in the process of digitization, we need more exchange and participation throughout society and a culture of cooperation such as the Data Collectives in Taiwan, for example, could offer an alternative for the EU to current surveillance capitalism and our future handling of data.

-Our online residency on data collaboratives and the EU data economy aims to connect thought leaders in data analytics and creative minds to strengthen social self-determination in the process of digitization.
-By involving various perspectives in the reflection on and development of data-driven solutions and technical products, we shed light on EU data strategies and the hot topics in the field.
+Our online residency on data collaboratives aims to connect thought leaders in data analytics and creative minds to strengthen social self-determination in the process of digitization.
+By involving various perspectives in the reflection on data-driven solutions and technical products, we shed light on EU data strategies and the hot topics in the field from different angles and design alternative, more inclusive visions for the future.

 Our online residency features four tandems of data experts and artists from all over the EU.
 They work together on a question concerning the handling of data in the EU.
 The tandems are free to choose the following or other perspectives: